lsiddiqsunny/ATMEGA32-Project/README.md

 -----------------
 ### project Idea (In short)
 -----------------
-An automated ticketing system for materail in Bangladesh.<br>
+An automated ticketing system for metrorail in Bangladesh.<br>
 ### Motivation
 -----------------
 In Bangladesh, people have to buy ticket queued in a long line.
 This is just waste of valuable time.
 Moreover, if you are in hurry, it may be brother you.
 This project will make the ticket buying system easier.<br>